 The vision for Richmond is to retain and enhance its unique character and create a cultural centre in and around the Old Town Hall and Riverside.

 The aim is that Richmond will continue to be a thriving major centre with convenience and specialist shops, employment, leisure and tourism, cultural and social facilities.
+This will be enhanced by the new Business Improvement District.
 The local centres will provide for the day to day needs of residents with an increase in specialist shops to attract visitors.
-The growth of the evening economy will be carefully managed to ensure the amenity of residents is maintained and the possibility of gaining Purple Flag status will be explored.
+The growth of the evening economy will be carefully managed to ensure the amenity of residents is maintained.
 The character outside the centre although largely residential has a number of offices and other facilities, which will be retained.

 In our All in One survey in 2010, we asked people to tell us what they considered to be their ‘local area’.
 We used the information residents gave us to draw up the village area shown on this map.
 The boundaries are not prescriptive; villages overlap and people can choose whichever area they most identify with and contribute to any of the Village Plans.
 Anyone who lives close to a village area – or who works there or has some other connection – is welcome to make comments about the village plan or get involved in making the area better, even if they do not live within the village boundary as shown here.

-Richmond and Richmond Hill Village includes parts of Ham, Petersham & Richmond Riverside, North Richmond and South Richmond wards.
+Richmond and Richmond Hill Village includes parts of Ham, Petersham and Richmond Riverside, North Richmond and South Richmond wards.

 © Crown copyright and database rights 2014 Ordnance Survey 100019441.